Changissnz/selfinterest/README.md

 inherent traits, qualities that help to form the understanding of their from-oneself.
 The innate appearance of the human being deceptive to an interpreter implies the interpreter's knowledge of that human being's attributes of as-is and what-is is inaccurate.
+The "political animal" and "social creature" perspectives of the human being make perception of them not constrained to their qualities visually perceived.
-The networked arrangements of human societies makes the human being's innate appearance have impact that extends outside of direct interaction with them, unlike the pertinence of the camouflaged snake, a creature relevant to a human being due only to the two simple categories of direct physical interaction with them, in which the human being may die by that snake's direct doing, and the snake's physical qualities of interest, such as its venom.
+The networked arrangements of human societies make the human being's innate appearance have impact that extends outside of direct interaction with them, unlike the pertinence of the camouflaged snake, a creature relevant to a human being due only to the two simple categories of direct physical interaction with them, in which the human being may die by that snake's direct doing, and the snake's physical qualities of interest, such as its venom.
 For the first category of the snake's relevance, the parallel to the human being is complicated by the possibilities of human existence.
 The roles of an executioner, a judge, and a legislator demand different actions.
 A human being could be a representative or a commander, and from the degree of prestige that these two titles carry, that human being is associated with capabilities outside of their direct doings.
-The innate appearance of a human being has qualities not entirely of a perceptible form.
-This is the conclusion due to the quality of associative memory that human cognition operates with, as well as the inferences that human beings make about others due to pertaining information that is either essentially incorrect or be interpreted into incorrect beliefs.
+The innate appearance of a human being is that of attempted understanding of them in terms of social and narrative relations.
+This is the conclusion due to the quality of associative memory that human cognition operates with, as well as the inferences that human beings make about others due to pertaining information that is either essentially incorrect or interpreted into incorrect beliefs.

 ## More on philosophies of self-interest #59